Skip to main content

 3. Is the header format exactly Authorization: ApiKey your_key_here (with a space between ApiKey and the key itself)?

 4. Did you generate a sandbox key (starts with ubn_sb_)?
-Production keys will not work in the sandbox environment.
+Production keys won’t work in the sandbox environment.

 This is usually a network issue.
 Check: